-Beavers states that it is essential for pastors and churches to get involved and help educate their communities about the importance of mental health and taking care of self.
-The community seeks out the church to offer things like after-school programs, food pantries, funerals, weddings, and much more.
-Why not seek out the church for mental health education and information?
+Dr. Beavers explains: “It is essential for pastors and churches to help educate their communities about the importance of mental health and self-care.
+The community already looks to the church for after-school programs, food pantries, funerals, and weddings.
+Why not also look to the church for mental health education, resources, and hope?”

-As of January 2023, Beavers began providing additional consultation through the Breaking Behavioral-Health Barriers (BBB) Faith Project.
-She focuses on emphasizing the importance of congregations to participate in behavioral health training to ensure churches understand how to support people in an emergency and are ready to respond and assist before they are in crisis.
-In addition, Beavers’ program trains individuals to understand how to reduce the mental health stigma and connect people to local resources
+As of June 2023, Beavers began providing further consultation through the Breaking Behavioral-Health Barriers (BBB) Faith Project.
+She emphasizes the importance of congregations participating in behavioral health training to ensure churches understand how to support people in an emergency and are ready to respond and assist before they are in crisis.
+In addition, Beavers’ program trains individuals to understand how to reduce the mental health stigma and connect people to local resources.
+Beavers is certified as a professional Christian mental health coach.

 Recognitions